kschuler/guide/guidelines/documentation.md

 When an experiment is complete, I move it from the `kschuler-current` folder (which houses current experiments) to the `kschuler-all` folder (which houses my experiment archives).
 To ensure an experiment has been properly archived, I follow these steps:

 1. Open the `all-experiments-database.xlsx` file.
+2. Fill out all of the `Experiment tracking information` columns
+3.

 ### Sending files to colleagues